raspberrypilearning/blender-rocket/en/step_4.md

 ![Extrude region](images/blender-rocket-body-extrude.png)

-+ Extrude the face once more to form the basis of the nose cone.
++ Extrude the same face once more to form the basis of the nose cone.
 Either select **Extrude region** again from the menu, or if you prefer, use the shortcut key <kbd>E</kbd>.

 ![Nose cone](images/blender-rocket-nose-extrude.png)